Warrant: 'Cop city' protestors shot fireworks at building, face riot charges

 The proposal became a flashpoint for activists and community members who argued "cop city" would destroy a vast swath of urban forest.

-Tracey Sibley, vice president of marketing at Brasfield and Gorrie, confirmed Thursday Brasfield and Gorrie is working with the Atlanta Police Foundation to build the new public safety training center.
+Tracey Sibley, vice president of marketing at Brasfield & Gorrie, confirmed Thursday Brasfield and Gorrie is working with the Atlanta Police Foundation to build the new public safety training center.

 Cobb police initially said at least two people were arrested during the vandalism, but arrest warrants for at least five individuals were located by the MDJ.